Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 # Lightstreamer Kafka Connector Benchmarking Tool

-Welcome to the Lightstreamer Kafka Connector Benchmarking Tool!
+Welcome to Lightstreamer Kafka Connector Benchmarking Tool!

 This project provides a suite of programs designed to benchmark the performance of __Lightstreamer Kafka Connector__ in handling high-volume data streams across thousands or more clients.
 In particular, the main purpose is to conduct a comparison between two different architectures: